NHL cutting isolation time to 5 days, change applies in US

 AP Hockey Writer

-The NHL is following other leagues and the CDC by cutting COVID-19 isolation times to five days under certain conditions and where it is allowed by local laws.
+The NHL is following other leagues and U.S. government guidance by cutting COVID-19 isolation times for players and personnel to five days under certain conditions and where it is allowed by local laws.

-Deputy Commissioner Bill Daly on Wednesday confirmed the new protocols, which were first reported by Daily Faceoff.
+The change went into effect Wednesday and applies only in the U.S. because of stricter pandemic regulations in Canada.
+The league has 25 teams based in the U.S. and seven in Canada; earlier this week, the NHL postponed nine games in Canada because of attendance limits imposed by provincial governments.

-The change only applies in the United States because of stricter pandemic regulations in Canada.
-Players, coaches and staff who test positive for the coronavirus can return after five days with a negative PCR test or two negative rapid test results taken more than two hours apart.
+The league and NHL Players’ Association agreed to the updated protocols, which apply for the next two weeks before they are reviewed.

 More AP NHL: https://apnews.com/hub/NHL and https://twitter.com/AP_Sports